MetanoKid/coding-scars/_drafts/memory-manager-2.md

 #### Bonus: two's complement

 Note that `0xFFFFFFF6` is a negative number in [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement){:target="_blank"}.
-To get the decimal value we've got to invert all bits and then add 1 in its binary representation, or subtract the value to its most negative number: `0x100000000` (yes, that's 9 digits because we're using a 4 bytes number).
+To get the decimal value we've got to invert all bits and then add 1 in its binary representation, or subtract the value to its most negative number: `0x100000000` (yes, that's 9 digits because we're using a 4-byte number).
 With that, we've got:

 {% highlight text %}
     0x100000000          <- 9 digits